-The programme aims to qualify advanced support workers who work closely and collaboratively to support people and whanau with complex needs.
-As this is an Applied Diploma, the 200 hours of required practical work and the associated learning is undertaken in the workplace.
-Students gain valuable experience by doing internships in a range of Youth Work organisations.
-By offering practicum to learners, the aim is for meaningful, learner pathways to be strengthened and employment opportunities in the community support service sector to increase.
+The programme will prepare advanced support workers to work closely and collaboratively to support people and whanau with complex needs.
+The aim is for meaningful, learner pathways to be strengthened and employment opportunities in the community support service sector to increase.

 What is the course content?

 The Diploma in Health and Wellbeing (Applied Practice – Youth Work) (Level 5) recognises the competence, knowledge, and skills required across a range of occupations and disciplines, to support people to achieve their health and wellbeing aspirations.

 Graduates will be equipped with a broad operational and theoretical knowledge of working in settings including youth work, disability support, healthcare services, home & community support, health & addiction support, and social services – as well as te reo Maori, tikanga and kawa.
 They may progress to advanced diploma or degree level studies in a range of Health-related professions.
 Graduates will be able to work independently as practitioners in some sectors, or under the supervision of professional or qualified clinicians, in others.

 If you wish to enrol in this course, you must:

 - have a general interest in working in the Health & Wellbeing or Youth Work sectors